alisaifee/coredis/docs/source/handbook/pipelines.rst

 Atomicity & Transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^
-In addition, pipelines can also ensure the buffered commands are executed atomically as a group.
-This happens by default.
-If you want to disable the atomic nature of a pipeline but still want to buffer commands, you can turn off transactions.
+In addition, pipelines can also ensure the buffered commands are executed atomically as a group by using the :paramref:`~coredis.Redis.pipeline.transaction` argument.

 .. code-block:: python

-    pipe = r.pipeline(transaction=False)
+    pipe = r.pipeline(transaction=True)

 A common issue occurs when requiring atomic transactions but needing to retrieve values in Redis prior for use within the transaction.
 For instance,